PYH1107/DB/README.md

     (iii)
       Change the names of our tables and columns from index. js(in server folder) and App.js(in client folder) respecitvely
-      - ask ChatGPT to change the table  and column names to what you've don in HW1
+      - ask ChatGPT to change the table  and column names into what you've done in HW1

 #### 3. For HW3:
   - Goal: using mongodb to access our data in mysql